VinceJnz/go-wasm-vecty/README.md

 # go-wasm-vecty
+todomvc example built using vecty and deployed via wasm.
 ## WASM Notes

 #### Environment vars need to be set in at a CMD line.
 The VS Terminal does not work in this instance